 the dequeue operation has an average runtime of O(1).

 To make use of the power which modern GPU cards have to offer, we provide an OpenCL binding for CAF.
 Once you've written your OpenCL kernel, CAF creates an actor running it.
-Ingegrate OpenCL actors into existing apps.Github
+Ingegrate OpenCL actors into existing apps.Wiki

 Debugging and tweaking distributed applications is hard.
 Even with actors.
 We are working on an interactive shell that will allow you to track down issues and performance bottlenecks during runtime.
 Monitoring actors becomes easy.
-Stay tuned.Github
+Stay tuned.Wiki

 The Internet of Things (IoT) runs on constrained devices with